holatuwol/W241-MemoryReadingRecall/00-final-project.md

 Experimental Sequence
 ---------------------

 The following sequence of events describes the experiment.
+All forms and documents used in this sequence of events are available as supplementary material accompanying this report.
 It is applicable to administration to individuals or to groups of subjects.

 1. Subjects arrive and are welcomed.
 Subjects are reminded not to discuss details of the experiment for four weeks.
 2. Subjects read the "Consent to Participate in Research" form, ask any relevant questions, and sign the document.